intarchboard/network-quality-workshop-report/README.txt

    Data shows that rapid changes in capacity affect latency.
-   [Foulkes2021] attempts to quantify how often a rapid change in capacity can cause a line to become "unstable", i.e., having high latency but very little throughput.
-Such cahnges in capacity can be caused by infrastructure failures, but much more often by the in- network phenomena, such as different traffic engineering policies, or rapid changes in the cross-traffic.
+   [Foulkes2021] attempts to quantify how often a rapid change in capacity can cause connectivity to become "unstable", i.e., having high latency but very little throughput.
+Such changes in capacity can be caused by infrastructure failures, but are much more often caused by in-network phenomena, such changing traffic engineering policies, or rapid changes in cross-traffic.

    Data presented at the workshop shows that 36% of measured lines have capacity metrics that vary by more than 10% throughout the day and across multiple days.
-These differences are caused by many

-Hardaker & Shapira       Expires 21 August 2022                [Page 12]

-Internet-Draft                    title                    February 2022

-   variables, including local connectivity (WiFi vs. Ethernet), competing LAN traffic, device load/configuration, time of day (Local loop/backhaul capacity).
-These factors make measuring capacity on an end-user device difficult.
+These differences are caused by many variables, including local connectivity methods (WiFi vs. Ethernet), competing LAN traffic, device load/configuration, time of day and local loop/backhaul capacity.
+These factors make measuring capacity only using an end-user device or network difficult.
 A network router that sees aggregated traffic from multiple devices provides a better vantage point for capacity measurements.
-Such test can account for the totality of local traffic and perform an independent capacity test.
+Such a test can account for the totality of local traffic and perform an independent capacity test.
 And even then, various factors might limit the accuracy of said test.
 Accurate capacity measurement requires a multiple samples.

-   As the users perceive the Internet through the lens of applications, it may be difficult to correlate changes in capacity and latency with the quality of the end-user experience.
+   As users perceive the Internet through the lens of applications, it may be difficult to correlate changes in capacity and latency with the quality of the end-user experience.
 For example, web browsers rely on cached page versions to shorten page load times and mitigate connectivity losses.
-In addition, social networking applications often rely on pre-fetching the "feed" items.
-These techniques make the core in-network metrics less indicative of the users' experience and necessitate collecting data in-application.
+In addition, social networking applications often rely on pre-fetching their "feed" items.
+These techniques make the core in-network metrics less indicative of the users' experience and necessitates collecting data in-application.

    It is helpful to distinguish between applications that operate on a "fixed latency budget" from those that have more tolerance to latency variance.
-Using cloud gaming as an example of "fixed latency budget", a sudden latency spike can decide the "win/lose" ratio for a player.
-Companies that compete in the lucrative cloud gaming market make significant infrastructure investments, such as buiding entire datacenters closer to the users bases.
-These data centers indicate that the economic benefits of having fewer latency spikes outweigh the costs.
-On the other hand, applications that are more tolerant to latency spike can sometimes operate reasonably well when the latency spikes.
+Cloud gaming serves as an example application that requires a "fixed latency budget", as a sudden latency spike can decide the "win/lose" ratio for a player.
+Companies that compete in the lucrative cloud gaming market make significant infrastructure

+Hardaker & Shapira       Expires 4 December 2022               [Page 13]

+Internet-Draft                    title                        June 2022

+   investments, such as buiding entire datacenters closer to their users.
+These data centers highlight the economic benefits that having fewer latency spikes outweigh the associated deployment cost.
+   On the other hand, applications that are more tolerant to latency spikes can sometimes operate reasonably well through short spikes.
    Yet even those applications can benefit from consistently low latency.
-For example, Video-on-demand (VOD) apps can work reasonably well when the video is consumed linearly, but once the user tries to "switch a channel", or to "skip ahead", the user experience would suffer unless the latency is sufficiently low.
+For example, Video-on-Demand (VOD) apps can work reasonably well when the video is consumed linearly, but once the user tries to "switch a channel", or to "skip ahead", the user experience suffers unless the latency is sufficiently low.

-   Finally, as the applications continue to evolve, the in-application metrics are gaining more importance.
-Using the VOD as an example, one can assess the quality of experience by checking whether the video player can use the highest possible resolution, whether the video is smooth or freezing, and similar metrics.
+   Finally, as the applications continue to evolve, in-application metrics are gaining in importance.
+Using VOD as an example, one can assess the quality of experience by checking whether the video player can use the highest possible resolution, whether the video is smooth or freezing, and other similar metrics.
 Then, the application developer can effectively use these metrics to prioritize future work.
-All popular video platforms (Youtube, Instagram, Netflix, and others) developed frameworks to collect and analyze such metrics at scale.
+All popular video platforms (Youtube, Instagram, Netflix, and others) have developed frameworks to collect and analyze such metrics at scale.
 One example is the Scuba framework used by Meta [FB_Scuba].

-Hardaker & Shapira       Expires 21 August 2022                [Page 13]

-Internet-Draft                    title                    February 2022

    Unfortunately, the in-application metrics can be challenging to use for comparative research purposes.
 Firstly, different applications